DESTRUCTIVE DOGS: creating destructive behavior

 Spending time together – playing, petting, exercising, cuddling, talking, grooming — should not be considered a luxury.
 These activities are necessary to a healthy relationship with your dog.

 Your scent, the sound of your breathing, and your presence are all very comforting for Rascal – especially if you haven’t had much time together during the day.
 That’s quality time for your dog with no effort from you!
+We call this time “passive bonding,” and it is necessary for Rascal’s good health.

 However, allowing Rascal onto your bed should be your choice, not your dog’s decision.
 When your dog sleeps on your bed whenever he wants to, you lose some of your leadership status.